venomcrane/HTB-Machines/README.md

 ./htbmachines -d
 ./htbmachines -u
 ```
-Once you hace already run this commands, you are ready to use this tool.
+Once you have already run this commands, you are ready to use this tool.

 ### Usage